hamnaarif/Reveltek-Careers/Notes/Levels of DROIDS.md

 ### 3. Advanced Level

 Every level will have its own set of things to learn and obtain to go to the next level.

+## Foundation Level
+1. Understand the basics of D.R.O.D.S and its core concepts.
+2. Develop an understanding of the different D.R.O.I.D.S tools and technologies.
+3. Learn the fundamentals of D.R.O.I.D.S best practices.
+4. Gain experience with D.R.O.I.D.S automation and orchestration.